-Note: It’s so rare that you’re in want of a person who is loud and obnoxious and loves to yell at people, but one time that you are, he’s not around.
+Note: It’s so rare that you’re in want of a person who is loud and obnoxious and loves to yell at people, but the one time you are, he’s not around.
 I once asked the owner why he made Rick the foreman.
 He told me that Rick was too stupid to do anything useful, but he was good at yelling at people, so he made him the foreman.
-Just another reason the Pittsburgh steel industry is thriving, in Japan.
+Just another reason the Pittsburgh steel industry is thriving–in Japan.

-I reminded him that I mainly dealt with readings, measurements, recording data and that type of thing.
+My immediate boss was also off that day.
+This was horrible luck for me since I mainly dealt with readings, measurements, recording data and that type of thing.
 What I didn’t deal with were problems that could lead to me being stabbed in the side of head.